solarwinds/apm-python/README.md

 ----
 ## Requirements
 All published artifacts support Python 3.6 or higher.
+A full list of system requirements is available at: https://documentation.solarwinds.com/en/success_center/observability/default.htm#cshid=app-sysreqs-python-agent

 See [CONTRIBUTING.md](https://github.com/appoptics/solarwinds-apm-python/blob/main/CONTRIBUTING.md) for how to build for development.

 ## Getting Started
 SolarWinds APM captures distributed traces and metrics from your application and sends them to SolarWinds Observability for analysis and visualization.